 Equity release may involve a lifetime mortgage or home reversion plan.
-To understand the features and risks ask for a personalised illustration.
-Before you proceed with releasing equity, please ensure that you've read our list of things to consider about equity release.
+To understand the features and risks, ask for a personalised illustration.